 The Australian Influenza Surveillance Report (AISR) is published on a fortnightly basis during the influenza season, typically between May and October.
 Influenza activity updates may be published outside of the seasonal period.

-- Notifications of laboratory-confirmed influenza have remained low since April 2020.
-In the year to date in 2021, there have been 550 notifications to the National Notifiable Diseases Surveillance System (NNDSS) in Australia, of which 14 notifications had a diagnosis date this fortnight.
+- In the year to date in 2022, there have been 147,155 notifications reported to the National Notifiable Diseases Surveillance System (NNDSS) in Australia, of which 55,101 notifications had a diagnosis date this fortnight.

-- In the year to date, of the 550 notifications of laboratory-confirmed influenza, no influenza-associated deaths have been notified to the NNDSS.
+- In the year to date, of the 147,155 notifications of laboratory-confirmed influenza, 54 influenza-associated deaths have been notified to the NNDSS.

 Vaccine match and effectiveness

-- Of the 22 samples referred to the WHOCC to date, the 1 influenza B/Victoria sample and 1 influenza A(H1N1) sample were characterised as antigenically similar to the corresponding vaccine components, while the 20 influenza A(H3N2) samples were characterised as antigenically dissimilar.
+- Of the 1,041 samples referred to the WHOCC to date, 98.8% of influenza A(H1N1), 96.1% of influenza A(H3N2), and the influenza B/Victoria sample, were characterised as antigenically similar to the corresponding vaccine components.

 The AISR aims to increase awareness of influenza activity in Australia by providing an analysis of the various surveillance data sources throughout Australia.
 While every care has been taken in preparing this report, the Commonwealth does not accept liability for any injury or loss or damage arising from the use of, or reliance upon, the content of the report.
 Delays in the reporting of data may cause data to change retrospectively.
 For further details about information contained in this report please refer to the AISR 2020 Data Consideration: